roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 To learn to use 3d CAD software can be very challenging some good resources to checkout to get started are [this](https://www.tinkercad.com/learn/designs) for learning TINKERCAD and [this](https://www.youtube.com/playlist?list=PLznyNXKQaKuetAIXhN-ihc1uhxti-oayo) for learning FUSION 360.

-<a name="prerequisites"></a>
 ### Prerequisites to run basic tests

-To run the basic tests which you will probally want to do at some point you will want Git, a text editor, python 3, and the Arduino ide to get the basic tests up and running but it isn't completely necessary so if you have no interest in running the basic steps you a skip this step.
+To run the basic tests which you will probably want to do at some point you will want Git, a text editor, python 3, and the Arduino ide to get the basic tests up and running but it isn't completely necessary so if you have no interest in running the basic steps you a skip this step.

 1. To install Git on your system I recommend following [GitHub's guide on Installing Git](https://github.com/git-guides/install-git).